For a new podcast episode on this subject, take a look at our recent discussion on The Latest Science on MTHFR.

 This lack of enzyme activity doesn’t directly lead to the development of the disorders listed above.
-Rather, it is how the lack of 5-MTHF impacts on the processing of another molecule called homocysteine, which when present at elevated levels, can be very damaging to tissue, and is associated with increased cardiovascular risks , various neurological issues and poor bone health amongst others.
+Rather, it is how the lack of 5-MTHF impacts on the processing of another molecule called homocysteine, which when present at elevated levels, can be very damaging to tissue, and is associated with increased cardiovascular risks,8 various neurological issues9 and poor bone health10 amongst others.

 Homocysteine is typically converted into methionine, or cysteine, both of which are less harmful.
 The major driver of this conversion is an enzyme called methionine synthase, although there are other pathways involved as well.
 Methionine synthase generates methionine from homocysteine using 5-MTHF as a donor for a methyl group.
 With a lack of 5-MTHF, as occurs in those with less functional MTHFR, this reaction stalls and leads to an accumulation of homocysteine.